Cécile McLorin Salvant: Musical career

 Salvant began studying voice at the age of eight with an interest in classical music.
 She began her transition into jazz while studying at the Darius Milhaud Conservatory in 2007, and also studied composition and music theory at The New School.
 Salvant says that her main jazz influence is Sarah Vaughan, recalling childhood memories of listening to her songs repeatedly.
 While strongly influenced by Sarah Vaughan, she is also heavily influenced by vocalists such as Billie Holiday, Bessie Smith, and Betty Carter.
 She describes her sound as jazz, blues, with elements of folk and musical theatre.
 She composes music and lyrics which she also sings in French, her native language, as well as in Spanish.
 She enjoys popularity in Europe and in the United States, performing in clubs, concert halls, and festivals accompanied by renowned musicians.
 Salvant has performed at jazz venues and festivals including Ronnie Scott's, the Newport Jazz Festival in Rhode Island, and the Village Vanguard.

-In 2010, Salvant released her first self-titled album, Cécile & the Jean-François Bonnel Paris Quintet.
+In 2010, Salvant released her first album, Cécile & the Jean-François Bonnel Paris Quintet.
 Soon thereafter, at the age of 21, she went on to win the Thelonious Monk International Jazz Competition for vocalists.
-Her first-prize win included a recording contract with the label Mack Avenue Records, with whom she released her next two albums.
+Her first-prize win included a recording contract with the label Mack Avenue Records, with whom she released her next five albums.
 Writing in The New York Times in 2012, Ben Ratliff said: "In front of a trio led by the pianist Aaron Diehl she sings clearly, with her full pitch range, from a pronounced low end to full and distinct high notes, used sparingly [...]
 Her voice clamps into each song, performing careful variations on pitch, stretching words but generally not scatting; her face conveys meaning, representing sorrow or serenity like a silent-movie actor."